Netherlands Organisation for Applied Scientific Research

-The Netherlands Organisation for Applied Scientific Research (Nederlandse Organisatie voor Toegepast Natuurwetenschappelijk Onderzoek, abbreviated TNO, literally "Dutch Organisation for Applied Scientific Research") is an independent statutory research organisation in the Netherlands that focuses on applied science.
-It conducts contract research, offers specialist consulting services, and grants licenses for patents and specialist software.
-TNO also sets up new companies to market innovations.
+The Netherlands Organisation for Applied Scientific Research (Nederlandse Organisatie voor Toegepast Natuurwetenschappelijk Onderzoek, abbreviated TNO, "Dutch Organisation for Applied Scientific Research") is an independent statutory research organisation in the Netherlands that focuses on applied science.
+It conducts contract research, offers specialist consulting services, and grants licences for patents and specialist software.
+TNO founds new companies to market innovations.

 Background

 TNO was established by law in 1932 to support companies and governments.
-TNO also held 10% of the Austrian research center Joanneum Research from 2004 to 2014.
+TNO also held a 10% stake in the Austrian research centre Joanneum Research from 2004 to 2014.

 Model

-The work of TNO is focused on the so-called Top Sectors, and social issues relevant to Europe.
+The work of TNO is focused on the so-called Top Sectors and social issues relevant to Europe.

-The Early Research Programmes and Shared Innovation Programmes are always funded in part with public funds.
-Research results are further developed and applied in contract research, which is fully funded by TNO's customers.
+While the Early Research Programmes and Shared Innovation Programmes receive partial public funding, the subsequent development and application of research results are conducted through contract research, which is entirely funded by TNO's customers.